arangodb/docs/3.10/graphs-smart-graphs.md

 [arangodump](programs-arangodump.html) and
 [arangorestore](programs-arangorestore.html).
 The only thing you have to change in this pipeline is that you create the new collections with the SmartGraph module before starting `arangorestore`.
+That is, the steps are:
+1. Dump the collections to be included into the graph.
+2. Create the SmartGraph using the SmartGraph module including the collections into the graph.
+3. Restore the dumped collections with `arangorestore` using the flags `--create-collection false` and `--import-data true`.

 **Create a SmartGraph**